EversonDias/zsh-with-powerlevel10k/README.md

-# zsh-with-powerlevel10k-zinit
+# ZSH with Powerlevel10k and Zinit

-zsh shell install script with powerlevel10k and zinit, shell-commands-rust. this script was made for debian and derivatives, for other systems I recommend making a clone and modifying the ubuntu-script accordingly.
+zsh shell install script with powerlevel10k and zinit. this script was made for debian and derivatives, for other systems I recommend making a clone and modifying the ubuntu-script accordingly.

 # index